Gnosticism: Islam

 Some Sufistic interpretations depict Iblis as ruling the material desires in a manner that resembles the Gnostic Demiurge.

 The Quran, like Gnostic cosmology, makes a sharp distinction between this world and the afterlife.
 God is commonly thought of as being beyond human comprehension.
 In some Islamic schools of thought, God is identifiable with the Monad.

 However, according to Islam and unlike most Gnostic sects, it is not rejection of this world but the performing of good deeds that leads to Paradise.
 According to the Islamic belief in tawhid ("unification of God"), there was no room for a lower deity such as the demiurge.

-Islam also integrated traces of an entity given authority over the lower world in some early writings: Iblis is regarded by some Sufis as the owner of this world and humans must avoid the treasures of this world since they would belong to him.
+Sufis, a sect of Islam, also integrated traces of an entity given authority over the lower world in some early writings: Iblis is regarded by some Sufis as the owner of this world and humans must avoid the treasures of this world since they would belong to him.
+Although in mainstream Islam, these beliefs do not exist.

 In the Isma'ili Shi'i work Umm al-Kitab, Azazil's role resembles that of the demiurge.
 Like the demiurge, he is endowed with the ability to create a world and seeks to imprison humans in the material world, but here, his power is limited and depends on the higher God.
-Such anthropogenic can be found frequently among Isma'ili traditions.
-In fact, Isma'ilism has been often criticised as non-Islamic.
-Al-Ghazali characterized them as a group who are outwardly Shia but were adherents of a dualistic and philosophical religion.

 Further traces of Gnostic ideas can be found in Sufi anthropogeny.
 Like the Gnostic conception of human beings imprisoned in matter, Sufi traditions acknowledge that the human soul is an accomplice of the material world and subject to bodily desires similar to the way archontic spheres envelop the pneuma.
 The ruh (pneuma, spirit) must therefore gain victory over the lower and material-bound nafs (psyche, soul, or anima) to overcome its animal nature.
 A human being captured by its animal desires, mistakenly claims autonomy and independence from the "higher God", thus resembling the lower deity in classical Gnostic traditions.
 However, since the goal is not to abandon the created world, but just to free oneself from lower desires, it can be disputed whether this can still be Gnostic, but rather a completion of the message of Muhammad.

 It seems that Gnostic ideas were an influential part of early Islamic development but later lost its influence.
 However light metaphors and the idea of unity of existence (وحدة الوجود) still prevailed in later Islamic thought, such as that of ibn Sina.